Harry and Ella Fife world trip collection

 Many letters and photographs appear in published form: Peck, Jim.
 "Harry & Ella Fife's Trip Around the World in 1934."
 2010.
-Hardbound copy included in Box 2 of collection.
+Hardbound copy included is in Box two of collection.
 Peck's book contains transcripts of the Fifes' handwritten letters, along with biographical information about the Fifes.
 Peck is the grandson of Harry and Ella Fife.

 The collection is divided into two series: Photographs and Correspondence.

 For permission to publish materials, contact: Special Collections & Archives Middlebury College Phone: (802) 443-2387 Email: email@example.com